Margaret Thatcher: Final years (2003–2013)

 In 2006, Thatcher attended the official Washington memorial service to commemorate the fifth anniversary of the 9/11 attacks on the US.
 She was a guest of Vice President Dick Cheney and met Secretary of State Condoleezza Rice during her visit.
 In February 2007 Thatcher became the first living British prime minister to be honoured with a statue in the Houses of Parliament.
 The bronze statue stood opposite that of her political hero, Winston Churchill, and was unveiled on 21 February 2007 with Thatcher in attendance; she remarked in the Members' Lobby of the Commons: "I might have preferred iron – but bronze will do [...]
 It won't rust."

 Thatcher was a public supporter of the Prague Declaration on European Conscience and Communism and the resulting Prague Process and sent a public letter of support to its preceding conference.

 After collapsing at a House of Lords dinner, Thatcher, suffering low blood pressure, was admitted to St Thomas' Hospital in central London on 7 March 2008 for tests.
 In 2009 she was hospitalised again when she fell and broke her arm.
 Thatcher returned to 10 Downing Street in late November 2009 for the unveiling of an official portrait by artist Richard Stone, an unusual honour for a living former prime minister.
-Stone was previously commissioned to paint portraits of the Queen and Queen Mother.
+Stone was previously commissioned to paint portraits of the Queen and the Queen Mother.

 On 4 July 2011, Thatcher was to attend a ceremony for the unveiling of a 10 ft statue of Ronald Reagan outside the US embassy in London, but was unable to attend due to her frail health.
 She last attended a sitting of the House of Lords on 19 July 2010, and on 30 July 2011 it was announced that her office in the Lords had been closed.
 Earlier that month, Thatcher was named the most competent prime minister of the past 30 years in an Ipsos MORI poll.

 Thatcher's daughter Carol first revealed that her mother had dementia in 2005, saying "Mum doesn't read much any more because of her memory loss".
 In her 2008 memoir, Carol wrote that her mother "could hardly remember the beginning of a sentence by the time she got to the end".
 She later recounted how she was first struck by her mother's dementia when, in conversation, Thatcher confused the Falklands and Yugoslav conflicts; she recalled the pain of needing to tell her mother repeatedly that her husband Denis was dead.